adon-phd/Flat_Angle_Optimizer/README.md

 ## License

-This project is released under a **non-commercial license**.
+This project is released under a **Non-Commercial License**.

-You may use, modify, and share the code for personal or research purposes,
+You may use, modify, and share this code for personal, educational, or research purposes,
-but **commercial use is prohibited without explicit permission**.
+provided that all use remains **non-commercial** and attribution is provided.

+The following activities are not permitted without prior written permission:
+- Use of this code, in whole or in part, for commercial purposes, including incorporation into proprietary products or services.
+- Use of this code or derivative works for training or fine-tuning machine learning or artificial intelligence models.

 [![Python](https://img.shields.io/badge/Python-3.8+-blue.svg)](https://www.python.org/)